 However, as with everything in life there are downsides, while franchise opportunities can also vary wildly.
 Before you become a franchisee, you need to thoroughly assess the opportunities on offer to ensure you'll be getting a good deal.
 Tom Endean of the British Franchising Association (BFA) offer some pointers on what to look for in a potential franchisor and how to assess a prospective franchise, to help you to recognise a good opportunity when you see one.

-We started in 1977, because franchising was really starting to take off and make a name for itself, but a number of companies were starting to use the franchising name when they weren’t proper franchises, and a large number weren’t doing things in the right way.
+The British Franchising Association (BFA) started in 1977, because franchising was really starting to take off and make a name for itself, but a number of companies were starting to use the franchising name when they weren't proper franchises, and a large number weren't doing things in the right way.
 Those genuine, ethical companies decided to create an organisation built on standards and ethics.
 Standards remain central to our mission today: we set standards for UK franchising, and apply those to our members.
-We’ve got standards for both franchisors and professional affiliates and advisors - solicitors, accountants, even the media, who have to work to specific benchmarks in terms of providing advice and expert opinion within franchising.
-We also strive to be the ‘voice of franchising’ in this country.
+We've got standards for both franchisors and professional affiliates and advisors – solicitors, accountants, even the media, who have to work to specific benchmarks in terms of providing advice and expert opinion within franchising.
+We also strive to be the ‘voice of franchising' in this country.
 We are contacted by the media, government and academics; if they are looking for the official opinion of the industry, and advice, we can offer this.
-And we’re an education tool – we are there to help businesses looking to franchise themselves, and get them on the right path to do it properly so they can put themselves among the good operators.
+And we're an education tool – we are there to help businesses looking to franchise themselves, and get them on the right path to do it properly so they can put themselves among the good operators.

-Do you see many examples of bad practice in British franchising?
+Are there examples of bad practice in British franchising?

 No, bad practice isn't rife, although you still see many companies saying they are franchises when they're not.
 A number of different business opportunities are totally distinct from franchising, so it can be difficult to get this right.